-East Dorset District Council: Pure Town Planning are thrilled to announced that we have won an appeal in the South East Dorset Green Belt for significant extensions (over 50% floor area) to an existing chalet bungalow.
+East Dorset District Council: Pure Town Planning are thrilled to announced that we have won an appeal in the South East Dorset Green Belt for significant extensions to an existing chalet bungalow.

 The appeal proposal comprises the demolition of the existing garage and workshop and the erection of a 2 storey side extension incorporating a car port and workshop.
 The proposal has been driven by the owner’s aspiration to extend the existing dwelling in a sensitive manner to create a modern functional family home.
 The proposal provides a reasonable sized master bedroom, living room, kitchen, car port, workshop and a further 3 bedrooms.
 The plans were prepared by BeMa Architects.

-The application was refused planning permission by East Dorset District Council because the extensions exceed the ‘50% rule’ set by Policy GB3 of the Local Plan and therefore constituted inappropriate development within the Green Belt.
+The application was refused planning permission by East Dorset District Council because the extensions were deemed to exceed the ‘50% rule’ set by Policy GB3 of the Local Plan and therefore constituted inappropriate development within the Green Belt.

 The policy states “Within the Green Belt, extensions to or replacements of existing dwellings will only be allowed where: (a) the extension or the replacement dwelling does not materially change the impact of the dwelling on the openness of the green belt, especially through its height or bulk; and (b) the size and scale of a proposed extension does not dominate the existing dwelling; and (c) the size of any garage building must be commensurate with the replaced or extended property.
 Any space above ground floor should be limited solely to storage use.
 Such space should not be capable of later conversion to residential use.”